 Bread and other carbs rot your teeth far more than meat, as the Lord spoke at the hands of his prophet Amos: נקיון שנים “cleanness of teeth,” which is followed in perfect poetic parallelism by וחסר לחם “and lack of bread” (Amos 4:6).

-As the pathetic madness of carb-eating seizes, you may even sink to bulimia to purge yourself of the toxin, as Shlomo Hamelech tells us: אל תלחם את לחם רע עין ואל תתאו למטעמתיו. אכול ושתה יאמר לך ולבו בל עמך, פתך אכלת תקיאנה “Don’t eat that evil-eye bread, and don’t lust over the sweets.
+“It is useless for you to eat the bread of neurosis” שוא לכם אוכלי לחם עצבים (Tehillim 127:2), but the mental illness gets worse: You may even sink to bulimia to purge yourself of the toxin, as Shlomo Hamelech tells us: אל תלחם את לחם רע עין ואל תתאו למטעמתיו. אכול ושתה יאמר לך ולבו בל עמך, פתך אכלת תקיאנה “Don’t eat that evil-eye bread, and don’t lust over the sweets.
 When you eat and drink, but your heart is not in it, you’ll end up eating your bread but then vomiting it up” (Mishlei 23:6-8) (The Kabbala has something to say about this.
 Hover here ** to see a discussion of the Zohar text.).
 Quoth Shlomo Hamelech: “Honey: Eat your fill and vomit it up” דבש–תשבענו והקאתו. (ibid.
 25:16).
 Why does the Torah use the verb זבה, most commonly referring to gonorrhea, for honey (Vayikra 20:24)?